alexemanuelol/rustplusplus/docs/credentials_web_version.md

 Without these, the bot would not operate properly.

 > **Note**: This process requires Chrome or Firefox browsers for the web version.
 Ensure your browser is up to date for the best experience.

+> Rust Companion API returns a refreshed Steam Auth Token which expires after 2 weeks.
+You can visit the [rustplusplus-credentials display page](https://rustplusplus-credentials.netlify.app/display) at any time to check how much time is left on your token.